SnesFX/Iready-Cheats-Decompiled/README.md

 * This decompilation is mostly useable and someone messy.
 I say mostly mainly because I don't have alot of experience deobfuscating javascript code.

 * Don't go fuckin calling me the hard R because the code is messy, read the first note.
+* I used JSNice to rename some variables.

 # What's included